LLNL/scr/doc/rst/users/overview.rst

 * :code:`Single` - each checkpoint file is written to storage accessible to the local process
-* :code:`Partner` - each checkpoint file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to one or more partner processes from another failure group
+* :code:`Partner` - each checkpoint file is written to storage accessible to the local process, and a full copy of each file is written to storage accessible to a partner process from another failure group
 * :code:`XOR` - each checkpoint file is written to storage accessible to the local process, XOR parity data are computed from checkpoints of a set of processes from different failure groups, and the parity data are stored among the set.